Profiles in "Evolution" Expertise Area

 • Hölldobler is a Pulitzer Prize-winning sociobiologist who uses insect societies to study behavioral mechanisms of communication, cooperation and conflict.
 He's a member of several national and international academies.

-• John Lynch's teaching interests include history of science, medical humanities, & Ancient Greece (in particular drama).
+• John Lynch's teaching interests include history of science & medicine, medical humanities, & Ancient Greece (in particular drama).
 He also advises pre-health students.

-• Dean of Natural Sciences and professor in the School of Life Sciences in The College of Liberal Arts and Sciences Kusumi's research focuses on vertebrate genomics.
+• Senior vice provost and dean of The College of Liberal Arts and Sciences and professor in the School of Life Sciences.
+Kusumi's research focuses on vertebrate genomics.

 • Ferry's research is centered on questions relating to the evolution of jaws and their function in the aquatic realm, as well as the performance of skeletal materials such as cartilage.